ClusterHQ/flocker/docs/using/installing/index.rst

 ..
 FLOC-2091 - Fix up this section.

-Other items are typically required but vary depending on the :ref:`OpenStack authentication plugin selected<http://docs.openstack.org/developer/python-keystoneclient/authentication-plugins.html#loading-plugins-by-name>`
+Other items are typically required but vary depending on the `OpenStack authentication plugin selected <http://docs.openstack.org/developer/python-keystoneclient/authentication-plugins.html#loading-plugins-by-name>`_
 (Flocker relies on these plugins; it does not provide them itself).

 Flocker does provide explicit support for a ``rackspace`` authentication plugin.